Haysimo

-Haysimo (Somali: Xaysimo, Arabic: حايسمو) is a region of Somaliland that has existed since 2014.
+Haysimo (Somali: Xaysimo, Arabic: حايسمو) was a region of Somaliland that had existed since 2014.
 The constituent districts are Taleh, Sarmaanyo, Halin, Carroolay, and Godaalo.

 However, it is only the area determined by Presidential Decree and has not been approved by the Parliament, including the latest Somaliland Law, No: 23/2019.
 In the Law No: 23/2019, Somaliland is considered to be six regions: Maroodi Jeex, Togdheer, Sanaag, Awdal, Sool, and Sahil.